A traumatic injury is a wound or condition of the body caused by an external force, which usually pertains to a type of strain or sprain.

 - Rupture of Achilles tendon

-How does traumatic injury occurred.
-Who is entitled to file a traumatic injury claim?
-Are you eligible to file a traumatic injury claim?
-If the injury occurred at home, are you eligible to file traumatic injury.
-You are on your way to work, suddenly, you got rear ended, can you file traumatic injury?
-You are at lunch outside the work place, you sustain an injury, can you file traumatic injury claim.
 There are certain exceptions to FECA guideline that could make it possible for you to file traumatic injury claim.
 Let us know your story.
-If you are eligible to file, what form are you required to file traumatic injury and who completes the form.
+If you are eligible to file, our staff will give you guidance as to what form are you required to file traumatic injury and who will need to complete the form.

-You must report a traumatic injury claim as soon as it happened to your immediate supervisor.
-Request a copy of your incident report, and completed Form CA-1.
+You must report a traumatic injury claim as soon as it happens to your immediate supervisor.
+You must also request a copy of your incident report, which will be submitted when you decide to file for workers compensation.
+Most often, individuals will use these resources when they complete Form CA-1.